sri-shree/Hide-Reputation/README.md

 # Hide-Reputation
- Hide StackOverflow reputation  from the top bar,
+ Hide StackOverflow reputation  from the top bar.